Meet some of our residents, resident alumni, and faculty!

 The University of Michigan Health System provides funding for an integrated five-year training program in Pediatrics and Pediatric Neurology that leads to eligibility for board certification in Pediatrics and Child Neurology.
-We offer two positions each year.
+We offer four positions each year.

-The first two years are devoted to Pediatric residency training; the curriculum is designed to meet American Board of Pediatrics requirements and will lead to eligibility for Pediatric certification at the end of the final (fifth) year of training.
+For the five-year program, the first two years are devoted to Pediatric residency training; the curriculum is designed to meet American Board of Pediatrics requirements and will lead to eligibility for Pediatric certification at the end of the final (fifth) year of training.

 Candidates for the five-year program must apply both to the Pediatric residency program and the Pediatric Neurology residency training program through NRMP (ERAS application).
 (Note that although the NRMP ranking for Pediatrics Residency is for a Preliminary position, the ERAS application for the University of Michigan Pediatrics position should be marked as Categorical.
 The applicant's personal statement should indicate that the application is for the combined five-year Pediatrics-Child Neurology program.)

 Training in Pediatric Neurology begins in the third post-graduate year.
 The three-year Pediatric Neurology training program (which is considered a “residency,” according to ACGME guidelines) includes one year of Adult Neurology, one year of clinical Pediatric Neurology, and one year of additional specialized training.
-The third year of training is designed to meet ACMGE requirements and to provide residents with opportunities for a broad range of electives.
+The third year of training is designed to meet ACGME requirements and to provide residents with opportunities for a broad range of electives.

 Required third-year rotations include Child Psychiatry (one month), Pediatric Rehabilitation (one month), Neuropathology (one month), and EEG (two months) as well as clinic rotations in Pediatric Neurosurgery and Pediatric Neuromuscular Disorders.